yhlong0/IntellectCapital/Notes/2023/goodToGreat.md

     - What you can be the best in the world and What you cannot be the best in the world(doing work for which you have a genetic talent).
     - What drives your economic engine?
 You are well paid for what you do.
     - What you are deeply passionate about.
 You are doing work you are passionate about and absolutely love to do.
+13. A hedgehog Concept is not a goal/strategy/intention/plan to be the best, It is an understanding of what you can be the best at.
+14.